Blood test

 Your doctor will study the results along with your medical record, screenings, physical condition, symptoms and any other relevant information about your situation.

-The normal ranges of cholinesterase in the blood may be very different from lab to lab depending of the type of cholinesterase measured (acetylcholinesterase, pseudocholinesterase or the sum of both), the sample (blood, plasma, serum, RBC), the technique or the substrate used to measure it.
-For that reason, it is very important to check the normal range that appears in your report.
+The normal ranges of cholinesterase in the blood can vary significantly between laboratories, depending on factors such as the type of cholinesterase measured (acetylcholinesterase, pseudocholinesterase, or the sum of both), the sample used (blood, plasma, serum, or RBC), the measurement technique, and the substrate.
+For this reason, it is very important to refer to the specific normal range provided in your test report.

-Cholinesterase normal range in women is a bit lower than in men (10% or 15%).
-In newborns, normal ranges are usually half of the adult ones.
-The normal range of kids gradually increases to reach adult levels at 6 years old approximately.
+Cholinesterase levels in women are typically 10–15% lower than in men.
+In newborns, normal ranges are usually about half of adult levels.
+In children, cholinesterase levels gradually increase, reaching adult levels by around 6 years of age.

-In pregnancy, cholinesterase values are reduced a 20 or 30% in the first trimester, remaining decreased throughout the pregnancy and returning to normal range a few weeks after childbirth.
+During pregnancy, cholinesterase values decrease by 20–30% in the first trimester, remain reduced throughout pregnancy, and return to normal levels a few weeks after childbirth.

 Where can I find more information about cholinesterase level in the blood?